mehulagg/gitlab/doc/user/clusters/agent/index.md

    kubectl create secret generic -n <YOUR-DESIRED-NAMESPACE> gitlab-agent-token --from-literal=token='YOUR_AGENT_TOKEN'
    ```

-### Install the Agent into the cluster

-Next, install the in-cluster component of the Agent.
-This example file contains the
+The following example file contains the
 Kubernetes resources required for the Agent to be installed.
 You can modify this
 example [`resources.yml` file](#example-resourcesyml-file) in the following ways: